Sign Up Free

 Be careful with API keys.
 If you use an API key to connect your exchange account to a portfolio tracker (like CoinStats or CoinGecko), always disable the withdraw and trade permissions when creating the key.
 If your API key is compromised and it has withdrawal access enabled, an attacker can drain your funds directly.

 Review token listings critically.
 Some exchanges list tokens without thorough vetting, particularly smaller platforms that profit from listing fees.
 A token appearing on an exchange does not mean it is legitimate.
 Research the project's fundamentals, team credibility, and community before investing.
-The Blockready crypto glossary can help you decode the terminology you encounter when evaluating new projects.
+Blockready's DYOR Checklist provides a structured 15-question framework for exactly this kind of evaluation.

 The Key Insight